Events are the double-edged sword of the nonprofit world.

 Whether you’ve been at your nonprofit job for 2 months or 2 years, it’s natural to wonder what the future holds.
-Sure this entry-level job will cut it for now, but what about next year?
-Don’t we all want that big, shiny promotion?
+Sure this entry-level job will cut it for now, but don’t we all want that big, shiny promotion?

 When you’re just starting out in the nonprofit sector – or your career – it’s easy to start imagining how your role might evolve.
 You may be a coordinator or associate now (common terms for the most entry-level roles in nonprofit), but you’ve got great ideas.
 And you’ve got dreams of moving up the ladder.